Last updated on August 29th, 2022 at 07:19 pm

 Section 43 (5) of the Income Tax Act specifically excludes the following transactions from the definition of Speculative Transactions.

 A hedging contract for raw materials/merchandise:

 A derivative contract in respect of stocks and shares entered into by a dealer or investor as a hedge.
-When a Trader or an investor enters into a hedge/derivative to guard against loss in his current holdings of stocks and shares due to price fluctuations are excluded from the definition of Speculative Transaction.
+When a trader or an investor enters into a hedge/derivative to guard against loss in his current holdings of stocks and shares due to price fluctuations are excluded from the definition of Speculative Transaction.
+(Taxation of options & futures)

 Trading in Derivatives

 An eligible transaction in respect of trading in derivatives referred to in clause (ac) of section 2 of the Securities Contracts (Regulation) Act, 1956 (42 of 1956) carried out in a recognized stock exchange; is excluded from the Speculative transactions.
 Hence Futures and Options (F&O) contracts carried out on a recognized are excluded from Speculative transactions.

 An eligible transaction in respect of trading in commodity derivatives carried out in a recognized association, which is chargeable to commodities transaction tax under Chapter VII of the Finance Act, 2013 (17 of 2013) is excluded from the Speculative Transactions.

 Intra-day trading – Speculative Transaction